abhinav-vir/tradefinance/README.md

 ##### Configure the app with environment variables

 Choose an instance name and [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for the app.
-In most cases, you can use the ```bash default``` namespace.
+In most cases, you can use the ```default``` namespace.

 ```bash
 export APP_INSTANCE_NAME=cert-manager-1